 Happy heart syndrome: what is it and how can it affect your health?

-The Takotsubo syndrome (TTS) is a temporary heart condition caused by stressful situations, which is why it is known as the “broken heart syndrome“; however, a new study reveals that it could also be caused by pleasant emotionswhich is why it is also called the “happy heart syndrome“.
+The Takotsubo syndrome (TTS) is a temporary heart condition caused by stressful situations, which is why it is known as the “broken heart syndrome“; however, a new study reveals that it might also be caused by pleasant emotionswhich is why it is also called the “happy heart syndrome“.

 “Recently, emerging evidence reveals that TTS can also be triggered by pleasant emotional life events in some patients, hence it is called “happy heart” syndrome, with underreported features and prognostic implications”